 TomTom has a number of watches, all with a similar design, but the most fully featured is the TomTom Adventurer.
 The Adventurer is designed for the great outdoors, but that brings with it advantages you don't always get in a watch at this price.

-It connects to your smartphone by offers no notifications from you phone, with data syncing into TomTom Sports.
-This isn't quite as sophisticated as PolarFlow or Garmin Connect and you miss out on some of the more advanced running metrics, like VO2 Max or recovery times.
-It will pause tracking when you get on a ski lift however, not bad for around £220.
+It connects to your smartphone but offers no notifications from you phone, with data syncing into TomTom Sports.
+This isn't quite as sophisticated as PolarFlow or Garmin Connect and you miss out on some of the more advanced running metrics, although TomTom recently added VO2 Max and fitness age to the metrics.
+It will pause tracking when you get on a ski lift however.
+Not bad for around £220.

 Garmin Vivoactive HR